beling/book-pl/src/ch04-03-slices.md

 string, but there’s a problem.
 We’re returning a `usize` on its own, but it’s only a meaningful number in the context of the `&String`.
 In other words, because it’s a separate value from the `String`, there’s no guarantee that it will still be valid in the future.
-Consider the program in Listing 4-8 that uses the `pierwsze_slowo` function from Listing 4-7.
+Consider the program in listing 4-8 that uses the `pierwsze_slowo` function from listing 4-7.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 # fn pierwsze_slowo(s: &String) -> usize {